aosabook/500lines/objmodel/objmodel.markdown

 implementation of ``staticmethod``, ``classmethod`` and ``property``.

 In this subsection we will introduce the subset of the descriptor protocol which deals with binding objects.
-This is done using the special method ``__get__``, and is best explained with an example as a test:
+This is done using the special method ``__get__``, and is best explained with an example test:

 ```python
 def test_get():